acdh-oeaw/apis-oebl-research-tool-front-end/README.md

   - [ ] Browse previous versions of the Article.
 (Possibly display diff?)
 - [ ] Actually upload "Dateien" in the Research Tool Component
 - [ ] Ability to add (Zotero) literature to a Lemma in the Research Tool Component.
-- [ ] Create a specialized UI just for Authors, where they can only see and edit their assigned Articles.
+- [ ] Create a specialized UI just for Authors, where they can only see and edit their own assigned Articles.
 - [ ] Display legacy publication data from Gideon.

 ## Project setup